The Most Sexist Moments in Comics

 The marginalization of women in comic book takes on a plethora of forms.
-From the obsession with spanking women in the Silver Age to fridging them in the '90s to the ongoing struggle give female characters sensible costumes, sexist comic books have never truly gone away.
-It seems that every decade, the culture realigns its sense of morality and sexism shifts with it.
-For instance, the sexist comics in the Silver Age suggested that while women could be heroes, they couldn't be as heroic as men.
-Which is why you'll find characters like Wonder Woman and Batgirl bumbling through a sticky situations only to be saved by their "more heroic" male counterparts.
+From the obsession with spanking women in the Silver Age to fridging them in the '90s to the ongoing struggle of giving female characters sensible costumes, stereotyping in comic books has never truly gone away.
+It seems that in every decade, the culture realigns its sense of morality - and the content shifts with it.
+For instance, the comics in the Silver Age suggested that while women could be heroes, they couldn't be as heroic as men.
+Which is why you'll find characters like Wonder Woman and Batgirl bumbling through sticky situations only to be saved by their "more heroic" male counterparts.

-Orion Slaps Wonder Woman on the Bum
+Orion Slaps Wonder Woman On The Bum

 In Wonder Woman #17, new god Orion smacked the Amazon Queen on the hinder because he thinks she's cute or something.
 Being a strong, proud woman who defends the honor of all people, Wonder Woman goes off on Orion about how degrading it is to be spanked by anyone, especially a male co-worker does nothing.

 Wonder Woman Is A Weakling

 According to Superman, if a man can't do something, there's no way in heck that a female (even if she is a super-powered Amazonian) can do it.
 Even if this comic exists in the context of a time when women weren't perceived as equals to men, it implicitly asks the question:

 "Why even have a female superhero is she's just another damsel primed for distress?"